foxtbirdy/Small-Stuff/Mouse Tracker/Readme.md

  ## NOTICE ⚠️
- PyAutoGUI is a very powerful and a very risky computer. \
+ PyAutoGUI is a very powerful and a very risky module. \
  Please refer to the PyAutoGUI Docs referenced above to avoid unnecessary harm on your machine!